-Recruits (court officer-trainees) are required to attend 4 months of basic training at the Court Officers Academy located in Castleton-On-Hudson (Rensselaer County) for their Initial Peace Officer Basic Training.
+Recruits (court officer-trainees) are required to attend 4 months of paid basic training at the Court Officers Academy for their Initial Peace Officer Basic Training.
+The Court Officers Academy has two New York locations.
+There is one in Brooklyn (NYC area) and one in Castleton-On-Hudson (upstate area).
+New York.
 Recruits should be prepared to actively participate in and demonstrate proficiency in areas including physical training, defensive tactics, basic life support, and firearms training.
 Recruits must also complete a challenging academic curriculum covering New York State Penal Law, Criminal Procedure Law, court structure, agency policies and guidelines, arrest procedures, baton and pepper spray use, prisoner handling/escort, counter-terrorism training, bomb detection device training, critical incident management, law enforcement mental health, domestic violence awareness, incident command systems, evacuation procedures, oral and written communication skills, defensive driving, and interacting with the general public.
 This is just a sample of the core curriculum covered at the Court Officers Academy.
-Upon successful completion of the 14-week basic law enforcement training, recruits are certified by the New York State Division of Criminal Justice Services, Office of Public Safety, as Peace Officers of the State of New York.
+Upon successful completion of the 4 months basic law enforcement training, recruits are certified by the New York State Division of Criminal Justice Services, Office of Public Safety, as Peace Officers of the State of New York.

 The Academy’s range of responsibilities is increasing exponentially and will continue to do so as we constantly strive to meet the demands of the New York State Judiciary for the 21st century.